Beggarwood: Beggarwood Woodland Park

 The Old Down & Beggarwood Wildlife Group is encouraging chalk land flora to grow in the park.

 Beggarwood Community Centre

 A new Community Centre for Beggarwood was built in 2018.
 It is located on the edge of Beggarwood Park, next to the nursery.
 It contains a brand new cafe, called Cafe In The Park.

 Basingstoke Golf Club

 The former Basingstoke Golf Club lies to the north west of the Beggarwood estate.
 The club was established in 1907 in the grounds of Kempshott House.
-Kempshott House was demolished in the 1960s, to make way for the Kempshott estate.
+Kempshott House was demolished in the 1960s, to make way for the Kempshott estate and the M3 motorway.
 The land is now being developed for approximately 1000 homes.